-Article 8.
+Article 9.
 Amendments

-This constitution may only be altered by a two-thirds majority of the membership voting by postal vote.
+This constitution may only be altered by a two-thirds majority of the membership.
 Alterations may be proposed by the Executive committee, or may be submitted in writing to the Executive committee by either at least five members, or at least three institutional members, from at least two different countries.
-In order to be acted upon in either case, the text of the proposed alteration, and ballots for those members entitled to vote, must be dispatched to the membership at least sixty days before the annual meeting.
+In order to be acted upon in either case, the text of the proposed alteration, and ballots for those members entitled to vote, must be dispatched to the membership at least thirty days before the annual meeting.
 Ballots must be returned by members to the Secretary prior to the tally of the vote at the annual meeting.

-By-laws may be adopted, altered, or repealed by a majority of the membership voting by postal vote, upon written proposal by the Executive committee dispatched to the membership at least sixty days before the voting deadline.
-For the purpose of this Article, the words "postal vote" may also mean a vote by electronic means (the concrete procedure to be specified beforehand by the executive committee).
+By-laws may be adopted, altered, or repealed by a majority of the membership voting by postal vote, upon written proposal by the Executive committee dispatched to the membership at least thirty days before the voting deadline.

-Article 9.
+Article 10.
 Dissolution

 Dissolution of TDWG can only be enacted by a two-thirds majority of the members voting at a meeting, summoned for that specific purpose by the Executive Committee at least 180 days in advance, and by a two-thirds majority of institutional members voting at that same meeting.